 The Advanced Heart Failure and Transplant Cardiology Fellowship at Mayo Clinic fulfills the training requirements as defined by the American Board of Internal Medicine.
 The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-After successfully completing the program, graduates are eligible to take the subspecialty Advanced Heart Failure and Transplant Cardiology Certification Exam offered by the American Board of Internal Medicine.
+As a graduate of the program, you are eligible to take the subspecialty Advanced Heart Failure and Transplant Cardiology Certification Exam offered by the American Board of Internal Medicine.
 With the addition of focused cardiac transplantation experience, to include observation of organ procurement, completion of this program meets the requirements for United Network for Organ Sharing (UNOS) certification as a heart transplant physician.

 The Advanced Heart Failure and Transplant Cardiology Fellowship at Mayo Clinic began in 2012.
 We anticipate that two trainees will complete this program annually.